-The verse does not specify, but tradition says that Noah built his Altar to YHVH on Mt.
+The verse does not specify it, but tradition says that Noah built his Altar to YHVH on Mt.
 Moriah, on the very site of the first murder.
-This is the site where Cain and Abel had built their altars.
 He even used their stones for his altar.
 Again, we do not hear any word from him.
 His messages are delivered by his actions.

 You can say that by building his Altar like Cain and Abel, Noah fulfilled Eve’s hopes that her children would ‘purchase’ a connection to YHVH.

-And his silent prayer too has become the prototype of all silent prayers after him.
+Moreover, his silent prayer would become the prototype for all silent prayers after him.

-And his burnt offering too has become the prototype of all burnt offerings after him.
+And his burnt offering, would become the prototypes of all burnt offerings forever.